miguelcoria94/JustStocks/projectnotes/projectnotes.md

 Redux dev tools, check the syntax in your `frontend/src/store/index.js` and in your `frontend/src/index.js`.

 <h1 align="center">WRAPPING 'FETCH' REQUESTS WITH CSRF</h1>

 <h3 align="center">34</h3>

+Your Express backend server is configured to be CSRF protected and will only accept requests that have the right CSRF secret token in a header and the right CSRF token value in a cookie.

+<h3 align="center">35</h3>